epiccurious/bitcoin-core-node-builder/README.md

 2. A fresh install of any modern Linux distribution based on Debian, such as [Ubuntu Desktop LTS](https://ubuntu.com/tutorials/install-ubuntu-desktop)
 3. curl, which you can install with `sudo apt install -y curl`

-This script **does not** support macOS, 32-bit systems, or Arm-based systems.
+This script **does not** support macOS, 32-bit operating systems, or Arm-based hardware.

 ## How to Start Bitcoin Core Node Builder